mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_d_staging.md

 [The SDK](https://github.com/mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/tree/master/MDE-EdFiClientSDK/EdFi/OdsApiv31_2021/src/EdFi.OdsApi.Sdk
 ) includes both profile definitions.

-## Ed-Fi Identities API Integration Test
+## Ed-Fi / MARSS Identities API Integration Test

 Vendors have the option of building in support for interfacing with the MN Student Identity System to create new MARSS Student IDs (Ed-Fi Unique Id) through an Ed-Fi Identities API implementation.
 Vendors will be able to test their State ID creation integrations in the Staging environment.